odinuv/web/en/apv/walkthrough/javascript/index.md

-You can use multiple function to locate and work with HTML elements -- the easiest one is `dcoument.getElementById("id_of_element")` which can find and return one element using its `id` attribute, `document` is a global object which contains tree structure of your HTML.
+You can use multiple function to locate and work with HTML elements -- the easiest one is `dcoument.getElementById("id_of_element")` which can find and return one element using its `id` attribute, `document` is a global object which contains tree structure of your HTML elements.

 Other useful functions to retrieve HTML elements: